 ABI/INFORM Global — a comprehensive database for business and financial information.
 It contains over 4,700 publications, including full-text journals, trade books, dissertations, conference proceedings, and market reports.
 The subjects include business conditions, management techniques, business trends, management practice and theory, corporate strategy and tactics, and the competitive landscape.

 Academic Search Complete — a multidisciplinary database that includes magazines and journals about many subjects in the humanities, social sciences, medicine, sciences, and beyond.
 More than 8,500 of these publications are available in full-text; and nearly 7,300 of the publications contain articles that are peer-reviewed by experts.

 AccessScience — an online encyclopedia that covers all the major scientific disciplines.
-It contains 8,500 scientific articles, 115,000 scientific definitions, and 3,000 biographies of scientific figures.
+It contains more than 8,700 scientific articles, 115,000 scientific definitions, and 3,000 biographies of scientific figures.
 The database includes the content of McGraw-Hill’s Encyclopedia of Science and Technology and Yearbook of Science and Technology.
 It also offers links to primary research materials, videos and exclusive animations, and curriculum maps.